QiufenChen/CPPCGM/CPPGenerator/run_CPPGenerator.md

 ## Generating new peptides
 Generate class CPPs using the well-trained model, and refer to the testing process in `mask_predict.ipynb`, `random_predict.ipynb`, and `replace_predict.ipynb`.

+## Contributing to the project
+Any pull requests or issues are welcome.